openziti/ziti/doc/003-local-deploy.md

 ## Login to the Controller

-This step will save a session token in the `ziti` CLI's configuration cache.
+You will need a new terminal with current directory set to the top-level of this repo.This login step will save a session token in the `ziti` CLI's configuration cache.

 ```bash
 ziti edge login -u ADMIN_NAME -p ADMIN_PW